gustavosbarreto/libjsonrpcwebsocketserver/README.md

 ## Embedding into your project

-To embeded the library into your project without installing into the system, add the following to your qmake project file:
+To embed the library into your project without installing into the system, add the following to your qmake project file:

 ```
 include(path/to/libjsonrpcwebsocketserver.pri)